cyrus-and/chrome-remote-interface/README.md

 ```

 Emitted every time that there are no more pending commands waiting for a
-response from Chrome.
-Note that the interaction with Chrome is asynchronous so
+response from the remote instance.
+The interaction is asynchronous so the only
-the only way to serialize a sequence of commands is to use the callback provided
+way to serialize a sequence of commands is to use the callback provided by the
-by the `chrome.send` method.
-This event acts as a barrier and it is useful to
+`chrome.send` method.
+This event acts as a barrier and it is useful to avoid the
-avoid the callback hell in certain simple situations.
+callback hell in certain simple situations.

 For example to load a URL only after having enabled the notifications of both
 `Network` and `Page` domains: